Dual Career (DC) Advice

 Membership in the regional Dual Career Network of the Eucor - The European Campus universities

 To provide support to dual career couples, the University of Basel offers a collaboration with other universities in the Upper Rhine region.
 The Dual Career Network that includes the Eucor universities in Basel, Freiburg, Karlsruhe, Upper Alsace (Mulhouse-Colmar) and Strasbourg was founded in 2009.

-Since 1998 the Diversity Office (also: Equal Opportunities Office) has been entrusted with the political mandate to make equal opportunities a reality at the University of Basel.
+Since 1998 Diversity & Inclusion (before: Equal Opportunities Office) has been entrusted with the political mandate to make equal opportunities a reality at the University of Basel.
 The aim is to rid university structures as well as the organizational and scientific culture entirely of discrimination, make them equality oriented and family friendly and to increase the percentage of women at the various skill levels.
 The Equal Opportunities Office devloped the Dual Career-Service at the University of Basel and was in charge of it until end of 2014.